 Once you have attained the Associate certificate, IT specialists should consider the Professional level as the next step.
 It has an average salary of $148,456 according to the 90 survey respondents who hold this certification.
 Candidates should have:

 - Experience designing and deploying dynamically scalable and reliable applications on AWS

 - An ability to migrate complex multi-tier applications on AWS

 AWS Certified Developer

-The average salary for those holding the AWS Certified Developer – Associate certificate is $112,984.
+The average salary for those holding the AWS Certified Developer – Associate certificate is $130,272, which ranks sixth in North America.
 To achieve this increasingly popular certification, candidates should have:

 - A good grasp on choosing the right AWS services for the application

 - Leveraging software development kits (SDKs) to interact with services from your application